-We started are walk with a visit to the lighthouse museum.
+We started our walk with a visit to the lighthouse museum.
 It tells you about the history of the lighthouse and it also has a good overview of other famous lighthouses all over the world.
 It was quite interesting, also for non-lighthouse enthusiasts.
-You can finish of by going to the top of the lighthouse for a wonderful panorama of the coastline.
+You can finish off by going to the top of the lighthouse for a wonderful panorama of the coastline.

 History of the Cape Agulhas Lighthouse